Palm Beach Personal Injury Lawyer

 Lawlor, White & Murphey represents all those who have been harmed in accidents that are the result of another person or entity’s negligence.

-Palm Beach Accident Victims Can Recover Full Compensation For Personal Injury Accidents
+Copassionate Palm Beach Personal Injury Lawyer Helps Accident Victims Recover Full Compensation For Their Accidents and Injuries

 An accident victim may file a personal injury claim to recover compensation for their injuries and other losses, which are referred to as “damages”.
 Compensatory damages are designed to compensate the injured party for the harm they suffered, not to punish the individual or entity that is responsible for the accident.
 Accident victims may recover any of the following damages: